-Many Greek islands derive their names from mythical heroes, ancient gods and kings, along with geological features.
+Many Greek islands derive their names from mythical heroes, ancient gods and kings, or from geological features.

 The Greek territory is composed of 6,000 islands and islets scattered in the Aegean and the Ionian Sea, a truly unique phenomenon of the European continent.
-Every Greek island is different, each with its own qualities, making it special around the world.
+Every Greek island is different, each with its own qualities, making them unique in the world.

 Santorini (Thira): The name comes from the ancient Spartan Thiran who first colonized the island.
-It comes from passers crusaders, who during their passing stood for refueling near the Church of St. Irene, which existed on the island.
+It was used by passing crusaders, who stopped for refueling near the Church of St. Irene, which already existed on the island.

-Crete: Crete was the name of one of the nymphs who guarded the golden apples of the Hesperides garden; garden of the gods and according to mythology, the nymph named the island.
-Another proposal suggests that it derives from the ancient Greek word “κραταιή” (krataie̅), meaning strong or powerful, the reasoning being that Crete was the strongest thalassocracy during ancient times.
+Crete: Kriti was the name of one of the nymphs who guarded the golden apples of the Hesperides garden, the garden of the gods, and according to mythology the nymph named the island.
+Another theory suggests that it derives from the ancient Greek word “κραταιή” (krataie̅), meaning strong or powerful, the reasoning being that Crete was the strongest thalassocracy during ancient times.

 Names of Greek islands derive from mythology